Female student writing in a classroom

 Additional Fees:

 All students are required to register with AAT upon enrolment.
 The fee for this is payable directly to AAT and includes admission and annual membership.
+Course books are also required and these cost around £15 per unit.

 • Further Study